Edirom/Edirom-Online/docs/data-creation-workflow.md

 ## MEI

-Of courses it is posssible to write MEI from scratch to your editor but more likely you use music notation software of your choice to enter your music.
+Of course it is possible to write MEI from scratch to your editor but more likely you use music notation software of your choice to enter your music.
 You need to save this as MEI if possible.
 If not, at least MusicXML should be possible as a format to choose.
 If you got MusicXML you can use [mei-friend](https://mei-friend.mdw.ac.at/) to import it and convert it to MEI.
 Also use mei-friend for proof-reading and adjustments to your MEI-file.
 If you have already (old) MEI-files and you need to update them to a newer MEI version, you can use [MEI garage](https://meigarage.edirom.de/) to convert different MEI versions.
 The MEI garage uses scripts from [music-encoding/encoding-tools](https://github.com/music-encoding/encoding-tools), so choose on your own, if you want to use the scripts directly from music-encoding or the option with a graphical user interface of the MEI garage.